Markus Mettenleiter

 Functions

-Area: Specification of the area of interest.
-Users are able to choose between a single country, a group of countries or the global scale.
-An interactive map shows which countries are available and offers a quick way to select the country.
+Area: Users are able to specify the area between a single country, a group of countries or the global scale.
+An interactive map shows which countries are available and offers a quick way to select a country.

 Topic: Within every big topic are several subtopics (called indicators), which can be freely selected and combined for the report.